trezor/blockbook/README.md

 **Blockbook** is back-end service for Trezor wallet.
 Main features of **Blockbook** are:

-- index of addresses and address balances of the connected block chain
+- index of addresses/XPUBs and address/XPUB balances of the connected block chain (XPUB balances are useful for HD Wallet infrastructure)
+- Ability to filter based on pages, date ranges, token query filters
+- Full support for Syscoin SPT’s through indexing and filtering transactions
 - fast searches in the indexes
 - simple blockchain explorer
-- websocket, API and legacy Bitcore Insight compatible socket.io interfaces
-- support of multiple coins (Bitcoin and Ethereum type), with easy extensibility for other coins
-- scripts for easy creation of debian packages for backend and blockbook
+- websocket, API and legacy Bitcore Insight compatible socket.io interfaces support of multiple coins (Syscoin/Bitcoin and Ethereum type), with easy extensibility for other coins scripts for easy creation of debian packages for backend and blockbook and blockbook

 ## Build and installation instructions